R.E.M. Beauty

 R.E.M.
-Beauty LLC (formally as r.e.m. beauty) is a cosmetics brand by Ariana Grande, launched on November 12, 2021.
+Beauty LLC (formally as r.e.m. beauty) is a cosmetics brand by singer Ariana Grande, launched on November 12, 2021.
 It is known for its space-age aesthetic, vegan and cruelty-free formulas, and a product range that spans skincare, lips, eyes, and complexion.

-Background

-Prior to founding R.E.M.
-Beauty in 2021 Ariana Grande collaborated with beauty brands such as MAC Cosmetics for its Viva Glam campaign and launched several successful fragrances.
-Inspired by her love of science fiction, retro futurism, and feminine glamor, Grande developed R.E.M.
-Beauty to reflect both her artistic persona and her commitment to self-expression through makeup.
-The brand’s name comes from Grande’s song "R.E.M." from her fourth studio album, Sweetener (2018).
-R.E.M.
-Beauty is sold through its official website, Ulta Beauty stores in North America and Sephora stores in multiple regions, including Europe, Asia, and the Middle East.

 History

-Launch

-R.E.M.
-Beauty was officially launched on November 12, 2021 in partnership with beauty incubator Forma Brands.
-The brand’s debut collection, titled Chapter 1: Ultraviolet, featured futuristic and space-inspired aesthetics, drawing from Grande’s long-standing interest in retro sci-fi and self-expression through makeup.
-Initial offerings included eyeshadow palettes, kohl eyeliners, matte lipsticks, highlighters, mascaras, and faux lashes.
-All products were formulated to be vegan, cruelty-free, and paraben-free.

 2021–2023

 In August 2021, several billboards appeared across Times Square in New York City, saying "r.e.m. coming soon."
 The pop singer and actress later revealed that her beauty line "is officially on its way".
 Grande officially launched her cosmetic company on November 12, 2021.
 Her first collection was named: Chapter 1: Ultraviolet.

 In March 2022, the brand launched their Chapter 2: Goodnight and Go line, taking its name from her version of the song from Sweetener.
 After their launch, many of their cosmetic products were distributed throughout Ulta Beauty stores across the United States, as of April 2022.
 Forbes reported that R.E.M.
 Beauty was one of the brands boosting Ulta's driving gross margin due to strong consumer demand.

 In June 2022, R.E.M.
 Beauty released its third collection Chapter 3: On Your Collar expanding the brand’s lip category with satin lipsticks, lip oils, a lip balm, and lip liners.
 This was followed by Chapter 4: Out of Body in July 2022, which introduced a range of complexion-focused products such as the Sweetener Concealer (available in 60 shades) designed for customizable coverage and skin correction, the Lunar Magic Blurring Primer, blotting papers, and a makeup sponge.

-In August 2022, R.E.M.
-Beauty expanded into Europe through an exclusive retail partnership with Selfridges in the United Kingdom.